 Candidates show an efficient use of time as required by industry.
 Candidates will show they have the required knowledge by practical demonstration and discussion.
 They will be in groups of up to three candidates with one assessor throughout the whole assessment process although they will be working as individuals through the day.

-Care A- approx. 1 hour 15 minutes
+Care A- approx. 1 hour 15 minutes This section will cover the following topics:

-- Responsibilities on a stable yard
+- Responsibilities on an equestrian yard

 - Mucking out

 - Grooming tasks

 - Horse health

 - Rugs

 - Behaviour